We heard the word, we know it’s not a good thing but can inflammation cause weight gain? And what does it really mean?

 Risk factor for heart disease

 Our heart sets the rhythm to which our life unfolds, powering us through a long work day.
-However, often neglected fact is that we should protect this vital organ before the damage is done.
+However, the fact that often gets neglected is that we should protect this vital organ before the damage is done.
 Inflammation contributes to the buildup of fatty deposits in the lining of the heart’s arteries.
-These deposits can form a clot which blocks an artery and will end up with a heart attack.
+These deposits can form a clot which blocks an artery and can end up in a heart attack.

 Type 2 diabetes

 Chronic inflammation and weight gain cause hormonal imbalance and resistance to insulin which pushes us towards developing type 2 diabetes.